You might be wondering where your car tire pressure disappears to, a few hours after refilling yet you recently bought new tires.

 Your car might get pricked and start leaking along the way, so how do you make it to the tire store or the mechanic?
 You carry a Husky Tools tire inflator in the trunk and refill until you reach assistance.

-Our verdict: Husky is a small and super quiet air pump.
+Our verdict: Husky is a small and super quiet tire filler.
 However, compared to other brands reviewed, it takes more time to charge an inflatable from flat to maximum.
 We would, therefore, recommend it for refilling purposes only.

 How to Inflate a Tire Using a Portable Tire Inflator